Evald Flisar

 More about the author

-"I dreamt how beautiful it is when you have no choice."
+“I dreamed how beautiful it is when you have no choice.”

-"From time to time we should be reminded there are things in life which are not for sale."
+“Every now and then someone needs to remind us that there are things in life that are not for sale.”

 Aquarium (2007)